Skip to Content

 A lady inspects a larch tree on the Larch Valley Trail in Banff National Park

 Without a doubt, the best thing to do in Banff during fall is to hike the Larch Valley Trail.
-The Larch Valley is arguably the most beautiful place in Banff during fall and the colors are truly out of this world!
+The Larch Valley is arguably the most beautiful place in Banff during the autumn season and the colors are truly out of this world!
 The valley is literally covered in stunning larch trees that all turn shades of yellow and orange!

-For photographers, the chance to capture these amazing colors is a once-in-a-lifetime opportunity and for those who have never stood among thousands of Larch trees, it will be one to remember.
+For photographers, the chance to capture these amazing colors is a once-in-a-lifetime opportunity and for those who have never stood among thousands of Larch trees, I promise it’s something you’ll always remember.

-The Larch Valley Trail is a 9-kilometer (5.6 miles) out and back trail with a hefty elevation gain of 535 meters (1,755 feet) that starts at Moraine Lake.
-This large elevation gain is made right at the start as you climb up to the valley.
+The Larch Valley Trail is a 9-kilometer (5.6-mile) out-and-back trail with a hefty elevation gain of 535 meters (1,755 feet) that starts at Moraine Lake.
+This large elevation gain is right at the start as you climb up to the valley.
 Once there, it gradually inclines until you reach the lakes.
 There is also an extra 30-minute-long trail to a viewpoint that’s worth doing!

 It takes around two hours to hike to the valley and then I’d allow another hour to explore.
 In total, 4 to 5 hours is plenty of time to enjoy the trail at a steady pace.